Mengkuang Titi: Agriculture and cottage industries

 Agriculture and cottage industries are still the main sources of income.
 Among the cottage industries at Mengkuang Titi includes the making of Malay delicacies such as kuih bahulu, a fluffy sponge cake, and satay, grilled skewered meat served in sweet and spicy peanut sauce.
-People of Mengkuang Titi used to grow rubber, paddy, coconut and oil palm, but now the most of the land was replaced by housing.
+People of Mengkuang Titi used to grow rubber, paddy, coconut and oil palm, but now most of the land was replaced by housing.
 The only plantation can be found now is oil palm estate.
-The vegetable crops such as onion, cauliflower, maize etc. was introduce to the village.
+The vegetable crops such as onion, cauliflower, maize etc. were introduced to the village.

 Tourism

 Mengkuang Titi is one of the village in Penang on the Homestay Programme.
 There is indeed much to see and do in the kampung.
 One can walk through a canopy of rubber trees, try a hand at rubber tapping and observe how latex is processed into rubber sheets.
 Visitors can also visit the oil palm estates and stroll amidst its neat rows of palm fronds and huge bunches of flaming orange-red oil palm fruits.
 Visitor should also look out for the awesome mengkuang plants from which the village got its name.
 It is really interesting to see how these long sharp, serrated swords like leaves are harvested, and then slowly processed into fine colourful strips ready for weaving.
 At the cottage industry centre nearby, one can learn the art of bahulu making.